 2. A data breach might come from your suppliers

 - there are long term relationships with which a large number of personal data is exchanged.
 But when the contractual relationship is terminated such data are neither deleted nor returned to the data controller, and the relevant data processing agreement does not have specific instructions on how to handle personal data on the termination of the contract;

 - there is no dedicated channel of communication for data breaches.
 Indeed, data processing agreements usually provide that data breaches need to be notified to the data controller, but they either do not provide how this has to be done or refer to the generic email address for contractual notifications.
-This raises the risk of communications that are not timely sent and might be even ignored, if for instance the supplier communicates the data breach to his main contact in the company who is not normally the inhouse counsel; and
+This raises the risk of communications that are not timely sent and might be even ignored, if, for instance, the supplier communicates the data breach to his main contact in the company who is not normally the in-house counsel; and

-- the relationship has not been regulated in a data processing agreement and there is unclarity on the role of the supplier as data controller or data processor in relation to specific categories of personal data.
+- the relationship has not been regulated in a data processing agreement and there is unclarity on the role of the supplier as a data controller or data processor in relation to specific categories of personal data.

 ACTIONS: It is essential that a very detailed data processing agreement is in place with each data processor in order to be ready to handle a data breach.
 Such data processing agreement shall, among others,